ahmed1490/netlify-hugo-cms/site/content/_index.md

 ---
 title: Your next career step with European Education Counsellor
-subtitle: We support your ambitions while you enjoy a cup of coffe
+subtitle: Support your ambitions while enjoying your cup of coffee
 image: /img/home-jumbotron.jpg
 blurb:
-  heading: Why Kaldi?
+  heading: What is EEC?
   text: >-
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    EEC is partner for everyone who believe that great career doesn't just come by chance but are created by opening the right opportunities.
+We provide aspiring students achieve their dream of higher studies in Europe, be it bachelors or masters.
 intro:
-  heading: What we offer
+  heading: What do we offer?
   text: >-
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    We walked the same path that you are dreaming of.
+We studied in Europe.
+We know the pain and hassle.
+And then we took it upon us to make this journey a cakewalk for you.
+Simply put, we will have couple of coffee talks with you, while we sort everything in the background, until you are ready to confidently fly to Europe for your next degree.
 products:
   - image: img/illustrations-coffee.svg
     text: >-